AmherstCollege/qualtrics2ess/README.md

 ![Cast Vote Record table in Candidate by Choice format](https://raw.githubusercontent.com/AmherstCollege/qualtrics2ess/main/CVR%20Vegetable%20Qualtrics.png)

-The script will convert such files to a set of ES&S-format cast vote record (CVR) documents, one for each election on the ballot:
+The script will convert such files to a set of ES&S-format Cast Vote Record (CVR) documents, one for each election on the ballot:

 ![Cast Vote Record table in Choice by Candidate format](https://raw.githubusercontent.com/AmherstCollege/qualtrics2ess/main/CVR%20Vegetable%20RCV.png)

 ### *Excel Workbook and CSV Formats*

 ES&S CVR files are actually provided as Excel workbook (.xlsx) files, so the RCV Universal Tabulator is only designed to input that format.
-The qualtrics2ess.py script will generate Excel files using a non-standard Python library, ending in _cvr.xlsx.
-If that library isn’t present it will output files in CSV format instead, ending in _cvr.csv.
-But any CSV file can be opened in Excel (usually the result if you have it installed and double-click the file) and then saved by menuing **File** > **Save As…** and select the **File Format:** **Excel Workbook (.xlsx)**.
+The qualtrics2ess.py script will generate Excel files, ending in _cvr.xlsx.
+This does require a non-standard Python library, but if it isn’t present it will output files in CSV format instead, ending in _cvr.csv.
+Any CSV file can be opened in Excel (usually the result if it’s installed and you double-click the file) and then saved by menuing **File** > **Save As…** and select the **File Format:** **Excel Workbook (.xlsx)**.

 ### *Common Data Format File*

-The qualtrics2ess.py script will also generate a common data format (CDF) file for each election, which provides the basic information about the ballot that can be extracted from the Qualtrics input file.
+The qualtrics2ess.py script will also generate a common data format (CDF) file for each election, which provides the basic information about the ballot contained in the Qualtrics input file.
+They will be in JSON format, a standard format for distributing datasets, and will have a file name ending in _cdf.json.
 This file can be loaded into the RCV Universal Tabulator as a starting point.
 Importantly, this includes all of the candidate names on all of the ballots, including write-ins.
 It does not, however, include the election rules, which must be specified in the Tabulator.

 ## Details